RyderHe/Pet-Adoption/README.md

 Run `npm run dev```, then go to http://localhost:1234.

+If parcel got into a bad state, run `rm -rf .cache dist` and then rerun `npm run dev` again.

 ---------------------------------

 This will pull React and ReactDOM down from npm and put it in your node_modules directory.